 On the Bolo Tie the aiguillettes are the metal tips at the end of the cord or leather.
 The Bolo tie is the official neckwear of the state of Arizona.

-Once you decide on the type of accents for your headshot outfit, you then need to decide if you want the plain white background for the photo, or a gray background.
-Fun fact, if you choose white, you can change the color of the background in post production.
+Once you decide on the type of accents for your headshot outfit, you then need to decide if you want a plain white background for the photo or gray background.
+Fun fact, if you choose white, you can change the color of the background in post-production.

 Reading Photographer Headshots-Portraits-Kids-Families, Senior Portraits 40 Marla Lane, Reading MA 01867 781-315-6030 - email@example.com